Learn your child through play!

 5. Outdoor games

 Outdoor games have a true truckload of benefits!
 For one, it can develop learning skills faster than ever.
-It can also make children more creative and able to associate with the natural environment, which will help them to familiarize with new objects, like trees, plants, sky, moon, sun, etc. Outdoor games can also help a kid to live a healthier life.
+It can also make children more creative and able to associate with the natural environment, which will help them to familiarize themselves with new objects, like trees, plants, sky, moon, sun, etc. Outdoor games can also help a kid to live a healthier life.
 Additionally, the social skill of a child will improve tremendously.
 Outdoor games input some sense of independence in kids and make them stand on their own since outdoor games give some freedom from supervision.
 Finally, outdoor games give your kid the opportunity to explore the surrounding area and know it better.

 6. Educational websites

 The Internet can be a really useful tool in the child’s learning process.
 You just need to use it wisely.
 Quite easily you can find really many interesting websites with information from many fields of science.
 The online world of knowledge does not end with Wikipedia:) For example, have a look at LearnEnglish Kids It is a very useful service where you can find lots of free online games, songs, stories, and activities for children.
 In other words, it is a great tool to boost the intelligence of your child.

 Playing does not just help your kids to relax and be happy.
 It can release their intellectual potential and enhance many desirable abilities and skills.
 This is possible if you choose the right game, its intensity and also play the expected supervisory role.
 Because as always: safety first!